 Fast forward 10 years and a lot has changed from when I first entered the public relations industry.
 As I shared in my interview on the Stories and Strategies podcast, I used to work as a marketing generalist, until I finally specialized, and my PR knowledge grew exponentially.

 That’s why I’m thrilled to share that I’ve launched a brand-new PR agency under my own personal brand – Talia Davis Public Relations.
 This agency is focused on thought leadership strategy and personal branding.
 We also provide thought leadership training inside the Public Relations Academy.
-You can work with me personally through a VIP day experience or you can hire our team to launch your own podcast to showcase your expertise.

 I believe that when you set-up your thought leadership strategy to consistently attract quality leads to your unique offer, you will sell your products or services with confidence.
 I know it can be challenging to get the media to feature you in expert publications, especially if you don’t know how you stand-out.
 There is a simple solution, and it starts with clarifying your unique area of expertise.